youngboy/engine-docs/source/setup-node.md

 We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy, or join us in the public [#engine Slack Channel](https://www.apollographql.com/#slack).

-Once you've choosen a configuration, follow the steps below to start your Engine service.
+Once you've chosen a configuration, follow the steps below to start your Engine service.

 <h2 id="enable-apollo-tracing-and-cache-control" title="1.
 Tracing + Cache Control">1.
 Enable Apollo Tracing and Cache Control</h2>